eduardogomes/wp-xplat-cli/README.md

 PORT=5000
 ```

-8. Configure the messaging web hook with the Bot URL (either Heroku or local) and the Verify Token (set in the previous step)
+8. Configure the messaging web hook with the Bot URL and the Verify Token (set in the previous step)
+    The url should be ```https://<your heroku app name>.herokuapp.com/webhook```.

     ![Configure the Webhook](/public/img/documentation-img/webhook-config.png)